abs8090/AAR/README.md

 # AAR

-This is the Group Project for CS 546, Group AAR.
+This is the Group Project for CS 546, Group AAR. <br />
-Project Manager: Abdulaziz Alhomaidhi
+Project Manager: Abdulaziz Alhomaidhi <br />
-Group Members: Abdulaziz Alhomaidhi, Ruth Dennehy, Alexandra Behrman, James Spaniak
+Group Members: Abdulaziz Alhomaidhi, Ruth Dennehy, Alexandra Behrman, James Spaniak <br />

 This project is a web application designed to allow user's to create and search for recipes.